hazelgrove/hazelnut-dynamics-agda/README.md

   equational theory of evaluation, compatible with the given one, that we do not develop.
 - [disjointness.agda](disjointness.agda) characterizes the output hole
-  contexts produced in expansion, including disjointness guarantees needed in the proofs of expandability and expansion generality.
+  contexts produced in elaboration, including disjointness guarantees needed in the proofs of Elaborability and Elaboration Generality.
 - [dom-eq.agda](dom-eq.agda) defines when two contexts have the same context and some operations that preserve that property.
 This is used in the proofs in [disjointness.agda](disjointness.agda).